zixuansunnydeng/stock-analysis/README.md

    - Volatility calculations
    - Moving averages and technical indicators

-2. **Set up scheduled refreshes**:
-   - Configure Cloud Scheduler to refresh the data periodically
+2. **Enhance the orchestration**:
+   - Customize the Kestra workflow for your specific needs
+   - Add more data quality checks
+   - Configure email notifications for workflow failures
-   - Set up dbt Cloud for automated runs
+   - Set up a CI/CD pipeline for the workflow

 3. **Create a dashboard**:
    - Build a Looker Studio dashboard for visualizing the data